magento/merchdocs/src/stores/compliance-ccpa-guide-merchants.md

   - Categories of third parties to whom the personal information was sold or disclosed for a business purpose
   - The reasons why your business collects and/or sells personal information.

-## Step 7: Establish procedures and mechanisms to respond to customer requests to know, opt-out, and delete.
+## Step 7: Establish procedures and mechanisms to respond to customer requests.

-**Functional areas:**  Customer Service, Information Technology, User Experience, Administrative Support
+Stakeholders: Customer Service, Information Technology, User Experience, Administrative Support

 1. Verify the identity of people who request to know, opt-out, or delete, regardless of whether they have a password-protected customer account, or are visiting your store as a guest.